-- In 2002, unintentional injuries were the leading cause of death for people ages 1 to 44 years and the fifth leading cause of death overall.
+- In 2019, unintentional injuries were the leading cause of death for people ages 1 to 44 years and in 2021 the third leading cause of death overall.
 (CDC)

-- Male drivers involved in fatal motor vehicle crashes are almost twice as likely as female drivers to be intoxicated with a blood alcohol concentration (BAC) of 0.08 percent or greater (NHTSA 2006).
-It is illegal to drive with a BAC of 0.08 percent or higher in all 50 states, the District of Columbia and Puerto Rico.
+- Male drivers involved in fatal motor vehicle crashes are almost twice as likely as female drivers to be intoxicated with a blood alcohol concentration (BAC) of 0.08% or greater (NHTSA 2006).
+It is illegal to drive with a BAC of 0.08% or higher in all 50 states, the District of Columbia, and Puerto Rico.

 - Driving while distracted or tired increases your likelihood of being involved in an accident.
-Using a cell phone, blackberry or other electronic device can be hazardous while driving and should be avoided.
+Using a cell phone or other electronic device can be hazardous while driving and should be avoided.

 The CDC recommends the following preventative steps for older adults: